How exactly do you say small in Italian?

 Il nostro mondo è solo una piccola parte dell’universo.

-Our world is only a small part of the universe.
+Our world is just a small part of the universe.

 Avete delle taglie più piccole?